Jiale-Wang-0310/Jiale-Wang-0310.github.io/_pages/about.md

 **Jiale Wang**, Hao Ren, Liu Yang, et al.

 **Highlights**:
-- <p style="text-align: justify;"> Designed a capsule robot system which can achieve two locomotion modes in the stomach and anchor in the intestine for preoperative localization.</p>
+- <p style="text-align: justify;"> Designed a capsule robot system that can achieve two locomotion modes in the stomach and anchor in the intestine for preoperative localization.</p>
 - <p style="text-align: justify;"> Proposed a magnetic-driven method, enabling capsule robot to slip and flip to adapt to the unstructured and complex environment of the stomach.</p>
 - <p style="text-align: justify;"> Developed a compact and clever stent structure that can anchor in the intestine, triggered by changing the magnetic field gradient.</p>